Nekhlesh1/CRUD_API_DIGITAL_PAANI/README.md

 # Dependemcies Used

-   1: **bcrypt**: Library for hashing passwords securely using bcrypt hashing algorithm.
+   1: **bcrypt**.
+Library for hashing passwords securely using bcrypt hashing algorithm.
-   2: **cookie-parser**: Middleware for parsing cookies in Express.js applications.
+   2: **cookie-parser**.
+Middleware for parsing cookies in Express.js applications.
    3: **dotenv**: Utility for loading environment variables from a .env file into Node.js applications.
    4: **express**: Web framework for building Node.js applications, providing features for routing, middleware, and more.
    5: **jsonwebtoken**: Library for generating and verifying JSON Web Tokens (JWT) used for authentication and authorization.